 Most papers featured a Christmas supplement.
-This extract from the supplement in The Star, gives some insight into what was on the menu for Christmas dinner.
-Geese, apple’s for sauce, mince pies and plum pudding were all available at the Eastern market in Melbourne.
+This extract from the supplement in The Star gives some insight into what was on the menu for Christmas dinner.
+Geese, apple’s for sauce, mince pies, and plum pudding was all available at the Eastern market in Melbourne.

 Along Main Road, Ballarat shopkeepers filled their windows with temptations.

 Lewis Levy of Sturt Street Ballarat offered gifts for everyone, from field glasses to Parisian vases.